danvk/catskills/map-src/README.md

     yarn dev

-Then open the URL it prints.
+Then open http://localhost:5173/catskills/map/ (note: trailing slash is required).

 To use VS Code with this project, you need to open it from this directory.